• Skip to primary navigation

 What We Do

-The North Carolina Center for Resilience and Learning is a whole school, whole child framework working with districts and schools across the state to create trauma-informed learning environments that are safer and more supportive for ALL students.
-The Center aims to build understanding and awareness about trauma, stress, and their potential impacts while also helping schools focus on resilience, support, and safety for their staff and students.
+The Center aims to build understanding and awareness about trauma, stress, and their potential impacts while strengthening schools to focus on resilience, support, and safety for their staff and students.

-Program Brochure
+View our Program Brochure

 Why are trauma-informed schools important?